UniversalDependencies/docs/_2016-09-05--06-prague/features.md

   * Do not add sequences of mood markings, which are currently used in Turkish and may be needed in other agglutinating languages.
 Leave them language-specific.
     [tr] AbilCnd, AbilDes, AbilGen, AbilGenNec, AbilImp, AbilNec, AbilPrs (all of these should start with Pot instead of Abil), GenNec.
   * TO DISCUSS: `Mood=Prs` (persuasive) in Turkish.
 Reportedly similar in meaning to imperative, but tries to persuade the addressee rather than issuing a direct command.
+    But it could be also analyzed as a politeness distinction (comment by John Sylak-Glassman), perhaps `Polite=Elev` (see below).
+    Hence we should be careful and at least discuss this more with Çağrı before we possibly add the value.
 * [u-feat/Tense]()
   * Do not add `Tense=Aor` (aorist), despite its current usage in Ancient Greek and Turkish.
     It is a confusing term with different meanings in grammars of different languages.